jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 Yu can still combine `-add` and `-slim` together, e.g. to add a folder, but exclude its sub-directory, like:

      > jx package helloworld.js "Hello World" -add node_modules -slim node_modules/express

+#### -slim

+This optional parameter followed by file and/or folder names separated with comma - **prevents adding** those files/folders into the final JX package.

+##### wildcards

+For both `-add` and `-slim` you can also use wildcards (`*` and `?`) for each file/folder entry.
+However if you do so, you'd better wrap them in double quotes, like below:

+    > jx package helloworld.js "Hello World" -add "file*.txt"

+Otherwise the wildcard expression would be evaluated by shell (before invoking the command) and `-add` option would receive only first of the matched entries.

+Comma separated entries are also valid:

+    > jx package helloworld.js "Hello World" -add "file*.txt,*.jpg" -slim "node?modules,dir*"

+##### absolute and relative paths

+Each of single entry provided to `-add` or `-slim` may represent either an absolute path or path relative to current working directory.
+Below example defines for the `-slim` option the same path in 3 ways (2 relative and 3rd absolute), which is of course redundant, however illustrates the subject:

+     > jx package helloworld.js "Hello World" -slim out,./out,/users/me/folder/out

 #### -native